northeastern-rc/rc-public-documentation/docs/source/software/conda.rst

 Using a locally installed Conda virtual environment is highly recommended so that you can install the specific packages that you need.
 You can also have more than one environment with different packages for testing purposes.
 This procedure uses the Anaconda module already loaded on Discovery.

+1. If you are on a login node, move to a compute node by typing ``srun --partition=short --nodes=1 --cpus-per-task=1 --pty /bin/bash``.
+Allocate resources as per your requirements.
-1. To check what version of Python you have installed, type ``which python``.
+2. To check what version of Python you have installed, type ``which python``.
-2. To load anaconda, type ``module load anaconda3/2022.01``.
+3. To load anaconda, type ``module load anaconda3/2022.01``.
-3. To create your environment, type ``conda create -n <yourenvironmentname> python=3.7 anaconda``, where <yourenvironmentname> is the name you want to give your environment.
+4. To create your environment, type ``conda create -n <yourenvironmentname> python=3.7 anaconda``, where <yourenvironmentname> is the name you want to give your environment.
 Tip: to see a list of all of your conda environments, type ``conda info -e``.
 To save space, also use the ``--prefix=/work/<mygroup>/<mydirectory>`` flag to build in your work directory.
-4. Follow the prompts to complete the Conda install.
+5. Follow the prompts to complete the Conda install.
-5. To activate your Conda environment, type ``source activate <yourenvironmentname>``.
+6. To activate your Conda environment, type ``source activate <yourenvironmentname>``.
 Note that ``conda activate`` will not work on Discovery with this version.
-6. To install a specific package, type ``conda install -n <yourenvironmentname> [package]``.
+7. To install a specific package, type ``conda install -n <yourenvironmentname> [package]``.
-7. To deactivate the current, active Conda environment, type ``conda deactivate``.
+8. To deactivate the current, active Conda environment, type ``conda deactivate``.
-8. To delete a Conda environment and all of its related packages, type ``conda remove -n <yourenvironmentname> --all``.
+9. To delete a Conda environment and all of its related packages, type ``conda remove -n <yourenvironmentname> --all``.

 .. _mini_conda: